Ping – tariff bulletin hits your inbox.

 Asset-light models suddenly looked genius as well – who wants to own big assets when tomorrow’s markets resemble today’s catastrophe mixed with yesterday’s disaster?

-Freight markets are preparing for the worst too.
-U.S. trucking volumes have plummeted to pre-pandemic levels with a 3-4% month-over-month decline projected in April, mainly driven by the Port of Los Angeles container traffic crash of 20% year over year.
+Freight markets are preparing for the worst, too.
+U.S. trucking volumes have plummeted to pre-pandemic levels, with a 3-4% month-over-month decline projected in April, mainly driven by a 20% year-over-year decline in container traffic at the Port of Los Angeles.
 And Drewry forecasts a 1% dip in global container volumes (1.8 million TEUs) in 2025 due to tariffs – the third such decline since 2009’s financial crisis and 2020’s pandemic.

 Tech to the Rescue: AI, Business Intelligence, and Digital Survival Tactics